-The School Counsellor is on hand to attend to any pupils who have more complex mental health needs.
+The school counselling team are on hand to any pupils with mental health needs.

 CURRICULUM SUBJECTS

 Art

 The Year 8 Art curriculum focuses on building core skills: use of materials and technique, direct observation, contextual and historical study.
 As specialist Art teachers, we enable the pupils to work with a wide range of mediums.
 These include painting, ceramics, sculpture, printing, photography and textiles.